 Yes, a few things here and there –

-- Two, the university is home to Canada’s second-biggest research library, which holds over 7 million publications till date
+- Two, the university is home to Canada’s second-biggest research library, which holds over 7 million publications to date.

 So?
 Do you also think it would be amazing to study at the University of British Columbia?
 Drop your thoughts in the comment section and let me know!